slackapi/bolt-js/docs/_future/getting_started_future.md

 With your app running, access your workspace and paste the URL from the Trigger you created in the previous step into a message in a public channel.

-> 💡 To make the trigger URL more widely accessible, we recommend saving the Trigger as a channel bookmark for easy access.
+> 💡 The Trigger will automatically be saved as a channel bookmark under "Workflows" for easy access.

 Send the message and click the "Run" button that appears.
 A modal will appear prompting you to enter information to greet someone in your Slack workspace.
 Fill out the requested information.

 ![Hello World modal](../assets/hello-world-modal.png "Hello World modal")

 Then, submit the form.
 In the specified channel submitted in the form, you should receive a message from the app tagging the submitted user.
-The message will also contain a randomly generated greeting and the message you wrote in the form..
+The message will also contain a randomly generated greeting and the message you wrote in the form.

 The full app flow can be seen here:
 ![Hello World app](../assets/hello-world-demo.gif "Hello World app")